-2018 marks the 20th Anniversary of International FASD Awareness Day.
+2018 marked the 20th Anniversary of International FASD Awareness Day.
 It started in 1999 (by two Canadians and an American) as an idea to recognize the 9 months of pregnancy on September 9 each year and has spread around the globe.
 For the last few years I have participated in Red Shoes Rock to Stop FASD – a grassroots movement, celebrating its 5th Anniversary this year, that leads up to FASDay.
 The 99 Days to FASDay series has been running since 2017.